The plant-based homecare designed to protect our planet

 We try to make it easy for people who’ve adopted ‘natural’ products in other parts of their lives – typically food – but not yet made the switch in home and beauty & personal care products.
 We do this through products that truly work, that look like conventional brands, but are high in bio-based ingredients and recycled packaging content as well as being very competitive on performance and cost.
 It’s a tough balance to maintain but it’s effective.

-How effective are natural homecare products compare with others which contain more chemicals?
-Can people expect similar results?
+How effective are natural homecare products compared with chemical-based products?

-Yes.
-We can match performance on conventional brands.
-Today the only thing keeping us from an exact match is cost.
+Our products can match the performance of conventional brands, so consumers can expect similar results.
+Today, the only thing keeping us from an exact match is cost.
 Bio-based materials (versus more commonly used petroleum-based ingredients) tend to be more expensive so we formulate to meet consumer needs rather than just to be able to claim our product is superior to a competitor’s.
 When it comes to enhancers that conventional brands use, like optical laundry brighteners or slow-release fragrance, these are tougher calls as we don’t yet have bio-based solutions but we’re continuing to work hard on solutions.

 How are your products kinder to the environment?

 It’s absolutely key to how our products are designed.
 Our ingredients are selected and tested to minimise impact after use and are generally bio-degradable.
 Our packaging is generally both made from recycled content and recyclable, easing the environmental impact.
 That’s a practice we’d love to be able to spread more widely within Unilever, and there’s potential to make a significant change across the sector now that we’re part of such an industry-leading business.